Backend engineer / European space sector

 Shipped

-Satellite pass-prediction backend on real CelesTrak orbital data (TLE): upcoming visible passes for a ground station and the ground track as GeoJSON.
-Postgres-native scheduled jobs and a transactional outbox (LISTEN/NOTIFY + SKIP LOCKED), no broker; PostGIS for the geometry.
+Satellite pass prediction on real CelesTrak orbital data (TLE): contact windows above a ground station's elevation mask, with each ground track as GeoJSON.
+Scheduled jobs and a transactional outbox on plain PostgreSQL (LISTEN/NOTIFY + SKIP LOCKED), PostGIS for the geometry.
+Deployed on my own server, feeding the map on this site.

 • Python